 - 1 tsp baking soda

-- Combine buttermilk and flour in a glass container, and leave to hydrate for 5 minute or up to 24 hours.
-See notes for more information on prefermenting the flour.
+- Combine buttermilk and flour in a glass container, and leave to hydrate for 5 minutes.

-- Add in any additional flavours, then place on your baking pan.
+- Stir in any additional flavours, then place on your baking pan.
 Slice a cross into the top of the loaf about 2 cm deep.

-- If you want to add a topping, brush the top of the loaf with beaten egg, milk, or water then sprinkle on a topping.
+- If you want to add a topping, brush the top of the loaf with beaten egg, milk or water then sprinkle on seeds or cheese.

 - Bake at 400F (200C) for 30-40 min (until a toothpick comes out clean).

 - You can use any type of flour you like, from rye to straight white.
-I typically use a traditional whole wheat mixed with a small amount of coarse wheat for texture.
-If you want to make a gluten free soda bread follow this recipe instead.
+I typically use traditional whole wheat flour.
+For a delicious gluten-free loaf, here is my recipe for gluten-free soda bread.

-- Traditional Irish soda bread is baked in a free-form ball of a cooking stone.
-However, you could also use a loaf pan for a more sandwich-style loaf of bread.
+- Traditional Irish soda bread is baked in a free-form ball on a cooking stone.
+However, you could also use a loaf pan for a sandwich-style loaf of bread.

-Keywords: rosemary cheese, lemon pepper, super seedy, cinnamon raisin, soaked, prefermented
+Keywords: rosemary cheese, lemon pepper, super seedy, cinnamon raisin, soaked, prefermented, brown bread, Saint Patrick’s Day,